dutchers/docker-images/docs/docker-machine.rst

 files or provide access to users that on your computer - say for looking at webpage - you've got a few more steps.

-Let's mount your /Users directory into the VirtualBox instance
+Let's mount your /Users directory into the VirtualBox instance.
+If you keep your projects somewhere else you can substitue that directory.
+Don't work, so long as where you are running your docker-compose commands from is a subpath of the directory it will work.

 .. code:: bash